digitalbricklayer/techteapotcom/src/content/posts/why-is-network-cabling-different.md

 Another major difference between regular electrical work and network cable installation is testing.
 Many electricians don't test their installations in any kind of systematic way.

 The bigger the job, the more important cable testing is likely to be.
 In fact, on even medium sized jobs, you will find that strict international standards have to be tested against.
-And extensive reports produced for <em>every</em> cable you install.
+And extensive reports produced for *every* cable you install.

 Testing will have a dedicated article all to itself later on in the series.
 ## Conclusion